Coronavirus - FAQs

 Is the waste and recycling service still operating?

-Yes, our crews are working tirelessly to keep delivering these services to our communities.
-Please help them remain in operation by cleaning your bin handles and box edges, washing and squashing your recycling and only putting out your recycling or waste if it is full.
+Yes, our crews are working hard to keep delivering services in your community.
+Please bear with us if your collection is delayed – the pandemic has put considerable pressure on the service.
+Please help our crews by cleaning your bin handles and box edges, washing and squashing your recycling and only putting out your recycling or waste if it is full.

 I have a case of Covid-19, or a suspected case of Covid-19, in my household.
 What do I do with my waste?